Weird link_to_if_authorized behavior

 @project which might be wrong here if the version is shared and actually lives in another project.

 If this is the case (and else too),

 link_to_if_authorized and subsequently

 authorize_for should get an optional project parameter.

 link_to_if_authorize could conveniently try to get the project_id from the

-#3 Updated by Etienne Massip almost 7 years ago
+#3 Updated by Etienne Massip over 7 years ago

 - File link_to_if_authorized_overridable_context.patch added

 Here's a patch.

 It also removes